oroinc/documentation/user_guide/intro_nav_popup.rst

 |

-If something has gone wrong, the flash message is displayed against a red background, to attract  your attention and make sure you have noticed it.
+If something has gone wrong, the flash message will be displayed against a red background in order to attract your attention.

 |